 - 5x¼ hr at £16 an hour

-In this scenario, because no additional material or labour was used, no material or capacity variances were created.
+In this scenario, as no additional material or labour was used, no material or capacity variances were created.

 Manufacturing scenario two

 In this scenario, the production order consumed additional components and labour.
-In terms of material, two additional Component-A and one Component-B were used.
-The labour needed, equated to an extra 15 minutes work.
+Here, two additional Component-A and one Component-B were used.
+The labour needed equated to an extra 15 minutes work.

 - 1 additional Component-B at £1 each = £1